wangjs9/Muffin/KEMI/README.md

 Then, run `bash RUN/prepare_vanilla.sh` to preprocess the training data.

-## Training Your Model
+## Training Muffin Model

 Run `bash RUN/train_vanilla.sh` to train your model.

-## Inference with Your Model
+## Inference with a Model

 Every time of model training will create a new folder in `DATA/{inputter_name}.{config_name}`, which is named after the time when the training starts.
 You should select a checkpoint (it may be based on the PPL of validation), and replace the checkpoint path in `RUN/infer_vanilla.sh --load_checkpoint` with the path of your selected checkpoint.

 Then, run `bash RUN/infer_vanilla.sh` to do the inference.

 **Note**: When you run `infer_strat.sh`, you can change `GOLDEN_TRUTH` in  `inputters/PARAMS.py` to control whether use the golden strategy during inference.

-## Interacting with Your Model

-Similar to inference, after designating the checkpoint in `RUN/interact_vanilla.sh --load_checkpoint`, run `bash RUN/interact_vanilla.sh`.